vicocotea/split-with-kerning/README.md

 ## Optimized version

-First, we will export the kerning from a font with export-kerning package Then, we can use the exported json (no need to load opentype.js) and applyKerningFromPoint
+First, we will export the kernings from a font with [export-kerning](https://www.npmjs.com/package/export-kerning) package.
+Then, we can use the exported json (no need to load opentype.js) and `applyKerningFromPoint` function

 ```typescript
 import { splitText, applyKerningFromExport } from 'split-with-kerning'